Spanish Subtitles vs. Spanish Closed Captions: What’s the Difference?

 According to a Nielsen report, Hispanic Americans watch 62% more digital video than non-Hispanics.
 Combine that with recent FCC regulations for Spanish-language closed captioning, and you can expect to see huge demand for Spanish transcription services.

 American broadcast companies are accustomed to stringent closed captioning regulations for English-language television.
-Now broadcasters must adapt their post-production workflows to transcribe and caption Spanish video en masse.
+Now broadcasters must adapt their pre-recorded workflows to transcribe and caption Spanish video en masse.

 Does this mean that all English TV shows will also be available in Spanish?